thinktomorrow/package-docs/src/chief/upgrading.md

 ### Homepage

 Due to the changes in url management you should make sure one of your pages has '/' as its url to identify it as the homepage.

+## Upgrading from 0.3.* to 0.4.*

+The biggest change and the one most likely to affect your project is the Assetlibrary update to 0.6 .
+Follow the assetlibrary upgrade documentation for this change.
+[Assetlibrary Documentation](../assetlibrary/0.6/upgrading.md)